- We recommend choosing a wordmark as your first mark. It gives the broadest scope of protection and wordmarks are rarely changed, unlike logos.

 Once your mark is registered, you can use the ® symbol after your trademark.
 If your mark is not registered, you may use a TM sign but it will give you no common law rights.

-A registered trademark in Angola is valid for 10 years from the date of application.
+A registered trademark in Denmark is valid for 10 years from the filing date.
 The mark can be renewed for periods of 10 years.

-You must use the mark in Angola as you registered it.
-If you don't use your mark for 3 consecutive years, the mark will become vulnerable to cancellations and others will be able to cancel it if they decide to start this legal procedure.
+You must use the mark in Denmark as you registered it.
+If you don't use your mark for 5 consecutive years, the mark will become vulnerable to cancellations and others will be able to cancel it if they decide to start this legal procedure.

 In most countries, you will not lose a mark automatically if you don't use it.
 Notable exclusions are the USA, Mexico, the Philippines where you must submit a Declaration of Use every 3-5 years.